The love of power tries to control, the power of love sets us free. Love is indeed the only power that brings true freedom.

 Sigyn knows the meaning of suffering very well, yet She consciously chooses not to be a victim of it, not to let it bring Her down.
 She does not complain and She does not hold bitterness.
 She forgives, She has compassion, hope and patience.

 Personally, I relate to Sigyn as my sister and friend.
-We are connected through a bond that runs far deeper than my little mind could actually understand and share a love for nature and animals, the beautiful and fragile, magical moments, the transient, Mother Earth, as well as for powerful nature forces like storms, lightening, waterfalls, oceans and fire and much more.
+We are connected through a bond that runs far deeper than my little mind could actually understand and share a love for nature and animals, magical moments, the transient, all things beautiful and fragile and Mother Earth, as well as for powerful nature forces like storms, lightening, waterfalls, oceans and fire.
 To see the world through Sigyn’s eyes, is to see it with the eyes of a child – everything is a miracle, everything holds magic, light and beauty.
 This childlike Goddess beholds the world in an innocent, uncorrupted way – she loves a slithering snake just as much as a colourful butterfly.

 To see the world in a grain of sand